 Other than recoil, it must also be rugged enough for other harsh field conditions such as extreme temperature, rain and water submersion.

 Reliable warranty is another factor.
 Luckily, the scope industry is in an intense competition.
 Each business tries to outdo their rivals, so intensely that they offer very generous warranties Easily, you can find Full Lifetime warranty that even covers for scope damage by your fault, such as dropping.
-Some warranties are even transferable if you ever need to sell the scope.
+Some warranties are also transferable if you ever need to sell the scope.

 Type of optics